h3dema/openrwrt-devel/README.md

 ### Compiling the OpenWRT Backfire

-To select packages
+#### To select packages

+Use menuconfig to select the appropriate platform.
+The default is brcm_2_4 (for our linksys devices).
+You can also use the menu to select which package will be compiled and available to install (using opkg).

 ```bash
 make menuconfig
 ```

-To compile
+#### To compile

 ```bash
 make -j4
 ```
+This takes time...